 Safety is at the heart of everything we do.
-Our expeditions are challenging, so to minimise the risks we focus on preventing accidents.
-But accidents can still occasionally happen.
-Our Safety Management Systems are robust, practical, effective and most importantly, tried and tested over 26 years of expedition experience in often remote and challenging environments.
+All of our programmes are undertaken in challenging environments, so to minimise the risks we focus on prevention.
+This starts with selecting the appropriate countries to base our activities in, all the way through to educating and empowering our volunteers to understand and use risk management in everything they do.
+However, just like in everyday life, accidents can still occasionally happen.
+Our Safety Management Systems are robust, practical, and effective and most importantly, tried and tested for over 30 years.

 Raleigh's Extensive Experience

 Raleigh International has always endeavoured to be at the forefront of safety and development of systems and procedures for overseas expeditions.
-Because of our experience running expeditions we represented the Year Out Group in setting up a new British Standard (the BS 8848) for the safe management of overseas ventures.
-This British Standard provides a rigorous standard for organising and managing visits, fieldwork, expeditions and adventurous activities outside the United Kingdom.
+Nominated by our peers in the sector, Raleigh contributed to the formation of the British Standard for the provision of visits, fieldwork, expeditions and adventurous activities, outside of the United Kingdom.

 BS8848: A parents' guide to adventurous activities abroad for young people explains why this is important.